backtracks/open-podcast-analytics/README.md

 # Open Podcast Analytics (OPA)

 The Open Podcast Analytics specification is a a unified spec for providing an open and common interface for sending podcast analytics related events.
 OPA is based on the [`Open Audio Analytics`](https://github.com/backtracks/open-audio-analytics) specification with extensions specifically for podcasting analytics.
-Apps and clients like podcast discovery and listening software send data in the format in this specification.
+Apps, clients (e.g. podcast discovery and listening software), and serverside media hosting software transmit data in the format in this specification.
 Analytics providers with specific domain knowledge of audio and/or podcasting can provide insights that are not available with the data from a generic domain non-specific format.

 ## How does it work?